lex0c/ret/README.md

 - `--host`: The host address of the RET server
 - `--port`: The port number of the RET server
 - `--module`: The path to the module file to be executed remotely
+- `--values`: Replace template vars

 The client script reads the content of the specified module file, sends it to the server, and then prints the output returned by the server.

 ### RET

-The server script `ret.py` listens for incoming connections and creates a new thread for each client.
+The server script `server.py` listens for incoming connections and creates a new thread for each client.
 Each thread receives the code from the client, executes it in a separate thread, and sends the output back to the client.

-**PS**: The hosts file replaces a DGA algorithm.